aks5bx/wordle/README.md

 The program is especially effective when unsual letters (v, j, etc) are introduced because this allows the program to significantly reduce the number of words it needs to consider.

-The program tends to struggle when unusual words with fairly common letters are the target word (this is not a five letter word, but an example of such a word could be "LYME" - with four reasonably common letters but an overall word that is not as common).
+The program tends to struggle when unusual words with fairly common letters are the target word (this is not a five letter word, but an example of such a word could be _LYME_ with four reasonably common letters but an overall word that is not as common).

 ### Lessons Learned